 The question ultimately is: what about the private sector?
 What have businesses done?

 Over the last year or so, some startups and small businesses in the United States have incorporated payday loans into their employee benefits package.
 In other words, payday loans have become a job perk for the entire workforce, which may prove helpful in today’s economy.

 The idea behind this move is that when employees are facing pecuniary difficulties in their private lives, then they may drag those problems into the workplace.
 This, according to some companies, could reduce overall productivity levels and have a case of presenteeism.

 Well, one startup is joining the fray and making payday loans a perk for staff members.

-For the last 18 months, Doug Farry, the co-founder of Employee Loan Solutions, has been having meetings with corporate human resources managers, chambers of commerce and public officials to outline this one important fact: a large portion of workers live paycheck to paycheck and they oftentimes turn to online loans same day in order to pay the rent and light bill.
+For the last 18 months, Doug Farry, the co-founder of Employee Loan Solutions, has been having meetings with corporate human resources managers.
+This includes chambers of commerce and public officials with the goal of outlining one important fact: a large portion of workers live paycheck to paycheck, and they oftentimes turn to companies who offer same day loans online to pay the rent and light bill.

 Some may view his plight as a way to raise wages.
-However, he’s trying to get businesses to offer short-term, small-dollar loans, high-interest payday loans to their employees.
+However, he is trying to get businesses to offer short-term, small-dollar loans, high-interest payday loans to their employees.
 According to Farry, employers know their workers can have financial matters clouding their minds at work.

 “There’s a misperception among some business leaders that this is somehow a problem of the unemployed or homeless,” said Farry in an interview with the Los Angeles Times.
-“If you’re a CEO making a seven-figure salary, this concept may not register with you.”
+“If you are a CEO making a seven-figure salary, this concept may not register with you.”